 The Lifestraw Go bottle has a capacity of 23 ounces, and is made of durable BPA-free Tritan plastic.
 The filter unit inside the bottle works just like the standard Lifestraw, actively filtering out dirt, toxins, parasites, and more as you drink.

 The filter works in two stages to remove contaminants: The hollow fiber membrane traps bacteria, protozoa, and other microscopic undesirables without having to use chemicals like iodine, which can make your water taste funky.
 The second stage uses an activated carbon filter that virtually eliminates chlorine, odors, and any unpleasant aftertaste.
 This tested two-stage process has been shown to get rid of 99.9 percent of microscopic parasites and 99.9999 percent of bacteria.

-The Lifestraw Go normally costs around $50 but you can save up to $14 on Amazon depending on which color you buy: The pink bottle is priced at $31 while the blue, green, gray, and purple options are available for between $43 and 45.
+The Lifestraw Go normally costs around $50 but you can save up to $14 on Amazon depending on which color you buy: Thewhile the , , , and options are available for between $43 and 45.